The GOES-R Education Proving Ground features the design and development of

 Cooperative Institute of Meteorological Satellite Studies (CIMSS).
 Our goal is to ensure that the

-improved products that will be available in the upcoming GOES-R era.
+improved products available from the GOES-R Satellite Series.

 Here are two of the many exciting improvements ...